influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

   # Address of a meta server.
   # If empty then meta is not used as a user backend.
   # host:port
-  meta-addr = "172.17.0.2:8091"
+  meta-addr = "cluster_node_1:8091"
+  # meta-use-tls = false
 ```

-In the `[http]` group the value of `authe-enabled` needs to be set to `true`.
+In the `[http]` group the value of `auth-enabled` needs to be set to `true`.

-Enterprise Kapacitor also contains a set of authentication specific properties
+The core authentication specific properties of Enterprise Kapacitor are found
 in the `[auth]` group.
 These include:

 * `cache-expiration` &ndash; Defines how long a consumer service can hold a credential document in its cache.
 * `bcrypt-cost` &ndash; The number of iterations used when hashing the password using the bcrypt algorithm.
 Higher values generate hashes more resilient to brute force cracking attempts, but lead to marginally longer resolution times.
 * `meta-addr` &ndash; Declares the address of the InfluxDB Enterprise meta node to connect to in order to access the user and permission store.
+* `meta-use-tls` &ndash; Declares whether to use TLS when communication with the influxdb-meta node or not.
+Default is `false`.

 Currently no alternative exists to using InfluxDB Enterprise meta nodes as the backend
 user and privilege store, so an address and port need to be supplied.

 These properties can also be defined as environment variables.

-**Example 2 &ndash; Configuring Authentication with ENVARS**
+**Example 3 &ndash; Configuring Authentication with ENVARS**
 ```
 KAPACITOR_HTTP_AUTH_ENABLED=true;
 KAPACITOR_AUTH_META_ADDR=172.17.0.2:8091